sejalmankar1012/GeminiChat_Project/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.

----

-Feel free to modify the `README.md` file according to your specific needs!
-Let me know if you need further help.